oweb36/mws-docs/Characters/Air Conditioners/VXU.md

 If skin color matters, VXU is white.

+Whatever you do, don't try to disconnect a member of VXU from VXU.
+That's quite rude and it hurts to do so.
+An example is disconnecting [MXU](#MXU) from [DeltaCXG](#DeltaCXG) by ripping DeltaCXG off or disconnecting their cables.
+It would hurt [CTUX](#CTUX) too.

 ## Personality

 Since VXU is a triad that is also a single person, each of the people in VXU has their own personalities.
 Each of them has contrasting personality that can balance each other out.